vega/dash-vega-components/README.md

 # Dash Vega Components
 With the `Vega` component, you can display [Vega-Altair](https://altair-viz.github.io/) charts in your [Plotly Dash](https://dash.plotly.com/) application.
-It also supports Vega-Lite and Vega specifications.
+All features work as well with Vega-Lite and Vega specifications but the remainder of this README will focus on Altair as it is more common.

 ```bash